tamirdh/Deep-learning-image-caption/README.md

 You can also view the captioned image using `show_image()` function under [train.py](utils/train.py)

-For a complete demo on any image simply run the following:
+For a complete demo on any image using the supplied trained model simply run the following:

 ```bash
 python3 caption.py --img "path/to/image/file"